The

 • [Capital M is "Major", lowercase m is "Minor", and P is "Perfect".]

 The Minor scale is a Mode; and, it's the "6th mode of the Diatonic scale" (named the Aeolian mode).
-The Major scale is a mode too; and, it's mode 1 of the Diatonic scale (named the Ionian mode).
+(The Major scale is a mode too; and, it is mode 1 of the Diatonic scale; named the Ionian mode.)

-We can construct a mode by starting on any degree of any scale; so long as the sequence of intervals winds up different.
+We can construct a mode by starting on any degree of any scale.
 And we say that: those scales, are all of the "modes" of that underlying scale.

-So to sum this up: a mode is a scale, that is extracted from an underlying scale; by simply starting on a different scale degree; to yield a unique tonality; and is "just another scale".
+So to sum this up: a mode is a scale, that is extracted from an underlying scale; by simply rooting on a different scale degree.
+It yields a unique tonality; and is "just another scale".

 Yay may also hear the term "mode" without referring to a particular scale — for example, you could simply be in a "Major mode", or a "Minor mode".
 But in our context, the mode is always referring to the particular scale.